CIA activities in Indonesia: Consequences of Dutch Police Action

 By 1949, the Dutch launched a campaign to occupy its colonies once again, despite Sukarno's warnings.
 They used police in the region to assert control over the independent Indonesian government.
 The CIA released a report expressing concern with the actions of the Dutch police.
 It further conveyed the worry concerning how the circumstances might jeopardize economic activity and the reputation of the United Nations.
 The CIA feared how it might be used as an opportunity to unite the Asian countries against the United States or to be used by the Soviet Union as a propaganda tool.
 They also feared that the Dutch would set an example to countries such as Israel that they are capable of going against the security council.
 It was a moment where the colonial question came to the center of discussion at the international level.

 1950s

-Since the late 1950s, the CIA sought to thwart Communism in Indonesia as it feared a communist Indonesia would also lead to a communist Japan.
+Since the late 1950s, the CIA sought to thwart communism in Indonesia due to its proximity to Vietnam and China, the importance of its sea lanes and its oil industry, which was largely foreign run.

-Sukarno, a "fierce nationalist," became the first democratically elected President of Indonesia.
-He tried to balance the differing ideologies of Indonesia at the time, including nationalist, religious, and purely political interests, including the PKI (Communist Party of Indonesia).
-Though Sukarno was, himself a nationalist, he disallowed anti-communist press to mobilize PKI political support for his own political agenda in 1958.
+Sukarno, a fierce nationalist, became the first democratically elected President of Indonesia.
+He tried to balance the country's different regions, cultures, languages, religions, ideologies and political parties, including the Communist Party of Indonesia (PKI).
+Under Sukarno, the PKI became the largest communist party in the world outside of China and the Soviet Union, with well over 3 million active members.
+Sukarno himself was a nationalist, not a communist, but Sukarno also depended on the communist party, as it allowed him to mobilize mass support for his own political objectives much easier in the years on 1958–1959.
+In return, he would ban any "anti-communist" press and would restrain the army in order to help the PKI.
 In this delicate balancing act, Sukarno attempted to court both sides of the Cold War.
-Immediately following his visit to the United States of America, he visited both the Chinese and Soviet communist governments.
-The United States interpreted these visits as Sukarno choosing the Communist Side.
+Shortly after his visit to the United States in 1956, he visited both China and the Soviet Union.
+The United States interpreted these visits as Sukarno choosing the communist side.
+The PKI and army both operated independently and were in constant competition from the village level all the way up to capital city.